RajDev12/Whatsapp-chat-analysis/README.md

 # whatsapp-chat-analysis
-A streamlit app to analyze your whatsapp chat
+A streamlit app to analyze your whatsapp chat.
+Instruction: Copy the below link and paste it in new tab
 <p>https://whatsapp-chat-analysis-rajdev12.streamlit.app/</p>

 ## Description